HaochenXiong/my-cdv-fall19/my-work/week3/thoughts/README.md

-## Reflection on The Minority Report
+## Associations on The Minority Report

 ### 1 Input Suggestion
 #### No matter it is our digitial keyboard on our phones or the search box in Chrome, the words we have already typed in can be the data for them to predict a full version.
 As long as we see the suggestions, we then act upon on them by simply pressing enter or clicking the mouse.